-Students take 11 major courses for 33 graduate credit hours.
+To receive a Master of Science in Management degree, students must earn 33 graduate semester credit hours.
+The length of this program is approximately 22 months.
 NOTE: Courses in the MS Man program are each eight-weeks in length, and students are normally scheduled for two courses concurrently.